Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Example: The 7-qubit code scheme

 where we take $\mu^{\rm flag}_H$ for the case without shared state preparation (see Table~\ref{table:failure-multiplicity}).
 The assumptions allowing us to derive the time and failure multiplicities in Tables \ref{table:failure-multiplicity} and \ref{table:time-multiplicity} are explained at the end of this section.
 Note the matrix element $K_1$ in the bottom row of the matrix $\mathbf{M}_{\rm flag}$; it is responsible for there being $|H\rangle$ states at lower concatenation levels even though there are none at the logical level (level $K$).
 This is a consequence of any $T$-gate at the logical level (level $K$) requiring a magic state that contains an $|H\rangle$ at level $(K-1)$; see Fig.~\ref{fig:sketch-flag-qubit}(b), which in turn requires an $|H\rangle$ at level $(K-2)$, etc.

 In addition to the eigenvalue in Eq.~(\ref{eq:lambda_easy-flag}), $\mathbf{M}_{\rm flag}$ has two eigenvalues given by the two-by-two block in the lower-right corner of $\mathbf{M}_{\rm flag}$.
-These are the eigenvalues for {\magic} qubits.
+These are the eigenvalues for magic qubits.
 One of these two eigenvalues is zero and the other is

 The zero eigenvalue plays no role in the scaling as we increase the number of levels of concatenation $K$; it corresponds to a $K$-independent term.
-Hence, the $K$-scaling for {\normal} qubits goes like $(\lambda^{\rm flag}_\opnormal)^K$, while the $K$-scaling for {\magic} qubits goes like $(\lambda^{\rm flag}_\opmagic)^K$.
+Hence, the $K$-scaling for normal qubits goes like $(\lambda^{\rm flag}_\opnormal)^K$, while the $K$-scaling for magic qubits goes like $(\lambda^{\rm flag}_\opmagic)^K$.

-Now we see that, unlike the earlier scheme with Steane EC gadgets (Sec.~\ref{sec:example-Steane_EC}), this flag scheme has the {\magic}-qubit eigenvalue larger than the {\normal} one: $\lambda^{\rm flag}_\opmagic > \lambda^{\rm flag}_\opnormal$.
-This places it in the scaling regime where {\magic} qubits increasingly dominate over {\normal} qubits as $K$ is increased, until the proportion of resources for {\magic} gates goes to infinity as $K\to \infty$.
+Now we see that, unlike the earlier scheme with Steane EC gadgets (Sec.~\ref{sec:example-Steane_EC}), this flag scheme has the magic-qubit eigenvalue larger than the normal one: $\lambda^{\rm flag}_\opmagic > \lambda^{\rm flag}_\opnormal$.
+This places it in the scaling regime where magic qubits increasingly dominate over normal qubits as $K$ is increased, until the proportion of resources for magic gates goes to infinity as $K\to \infty$.
 However, the fact that $\lambda^{\rm flag}_\opmagic$ is only about $50 \%$ larger than $\lambda^{\rm flag}_\opnormal$ means that the two will remain comparable for practically relevant $K$s, such as $K\leq 5$ \cite{2_footnote-K=5}.

-To quantify this, the method in App.~\ref{sec:scaling-general-details} allows us to find the total physical qubit costs for these parameters.
-For $K$ levels of concatenation, the total physical qubit costs are
+To quantify this, the method in App.~\ref{sec:scaling-general-details} allows us to find the total physical qubit cost for these parameters.
+For $K$ levels of concatenation, the total physical qubit cost is

 where the terms that go like $39^K$ and $60^K$ come from $\lambda_\opnormal$ and $\lambda_\opmagic$ respectively.
-Hence, the ratio of resources for a logical algorithm to an equivalent circuit in which all {\magic} gates have replaced by {\normal} gates at the algorithmic level (level $K$), as defined in Eq.~(\ref{Eq:def-R}) is
+Hence, the ratio of resources for an abstract circuit of interest to resources for the same abstract circuit in which all magic gates have been replaced by normal gates at the algorithmic level (level $K$), as defined in Eq.~(\ref{Eq:def-R}) is